Skip to content

 • Cottage cheese (1% fat): 17.3g protein / 100 kcal

-When building a high-protein diet, prioritize foods from this list.
-They let you hit your protein targets without excessive calories, which is why they're staples in muscle-building and weight-loss nutrition.
+If you're building a high-protein diet, start here.
+These foods help you hit your protein targets without blowing your calorie budget — which is exactly why they show up in every serious muscle-building and weight-loss plan.

 Plant vs. Animal Protein: What Actually Matters

-Animal proteins (meat, fish, eggs, dairy) are complete proteins, meaning they contain all nine essential amino acids your body can't make on its own.
-Most plant proteins (legumes, nuts, seeds) are incomplete—they lack one or more essential amino acids.
-This matters, but it's not a dealbreaker for plant-based eaters.
+Animal proteins (meat, fish, eggs, dairy) are complete proteins — they contain all nine essential amino acids your body can't produce on its own.
+Most plant proteins (legumes, nuts, seeds) are incomplete and lack one or more of those amino acids.
+This matters, but it's not a dealbreaker if you're eating plant-based.

-Digestibility: Animal proteins also have higher digestibility scores (DIAAS: Digestible Indispensable Amino Acid Score).
-Chicken is ~0.92, meaning your body uses 92% of the protein you eat.
+Digestibility: Animal proteins also score higher on digestibility (DIAAS: Digestible Indispensable Amino Acid Score).
+Chicken sits at ~0.92, meaning your body actually uses 92% of the protein you eat.
 Beans are lower (~0.75), so you absorb less.
-But you can make up for this with volume: eat more beans, or combine different plant proteins (rice + beans, for example) to get all the amino acids in one meal.
+The fix is straightforward: eat more beans, or combine plant proteins (rice + beans is the classic pairing) to get all the amino acids in one meal.

-If you eat animal protein daily, you get a slight advantage in muscle synthesis and satiety.
-If you're fully plant-based, focus on variety and volume.
-Aim for 1.6–2.2g per kg of body weight daily (like omnivores), understand that you'll need to eat slightly more plant-based foods by weight, and combine incomplete proteins throughout the day for complete amino acid profiles.
+If you eat animal protein regularly, you get a slight edge in muscle synthesis and satiety.
+Fully plant-based?
+Focus on variety and volume.
+Aim for 1.6–2.2g per kg of body weight daily — the same target as omnivores — knowing you'll need a bit more food by weight.
+Combine your incomplete proteins throughout the day and you're covered.

 How Much Protein Do You Actually Need?